-- 1. Describe and explain the ecological dimensions of human experience - 2.
-Use an interdisciplinary approach to consider social, political and economic factors that impact our environment - Obtain and evaluate scientific knowledge using various methodologies found in environmentally-related fields - Analyze imbalances in economic and political power in the allocation and accessibility of resources among the world's people - Communicate scientific information effectively in both oral and written forms - 6.
-Demonstrate proficiency with scientific and informational technologies
+- 1. Explain the ecological dimensions of human experience - 2.
+Use an interdisciplinary approach to consider social, political and economic factors that impact our environment - 3.
+Obtain and evaluate scientific knowledge using various methodologies found in environmentally-related fields - Analyze imbalances in economic and political power in the allocation and accessibility of resources among the world's people - 5.
+Communicate scientific information effectively in both oral and written forms - Demonstrate proficiency with scientific and informational technologies